 Changes in Registration.
 Courses may be dropped or added during the first week of a semester.
 Any student who officially withdraws from a course from the second week through the ninth week of a semester will receive a W on the transcript.
-After the ninth week and up to the start of the examination period, a WP or WF will be given to represent the acceptability of performance up to the point at which the student withdraws.
-A WF will have the same effect on the GPA as an F. No student-initiated withdrawals will be granted during the final two weeks of classes of a semester (excluding finals week) or after the second Friday of class during interterm.
+After the ninth week and up to the final two weeks of the semester (or the 10th class day of interterm), a student who withdraws will be given an F for the course grade.
+No student-initiated withdrawals will be granted during the final two weeks of classes of a semester (excluding finals week) or after the 12th class day of interterm unless approved by the Executive Vice President of Academics and Compliance.
 A student who leaves the institution during the final two weeks of a regular semester or after the second Friday of an interterm class will be graded according to the grade earned in the class to that point.